SebastianGlavind/SebastianGlavind.github.io/_pages/publications.md

 </ol>
 {% endcomment %}

+* Sepulveda, J. G., Glavind, S. T., and Faber, M. H., "Enhancements and Benchmarking of MCMC Algorithms for Subset Simulations in Structural Reliability", submitted to Elsevier, 2024.

-* Nielsen, L., Glavind, S. T., and Faber, M. H., "On Course for Calamity? – on Knowledge and Memory in Capacity Building for Risk Governance", invited to Taylor & Francis special issue.
+* Nielsen, L., Glavind, S. T., and Faber, M. H., "On Course for Calamity? – on Knowledge and Memory in Capacity Building for Risk Governance", invited to Taylor & Francis special issue, 2024.

 Journal papers
 ====